anisrfd/open-source-apis/README.md

 ## Movie Database
 To use the movie database you have to get the API key from 'https://www.themoviedb.org/documentation/api'.
 To use it need to export the API key using 'MOVIE_DATABASE_API_KEY' name.
 Now call 'get_movie' to get the movie information.

+## Food Recipe
+To use the food recipe api you have to get the API key from 'https://spoonacular.com/'.
+To use it need to export the API key using 'FOOD_RECIPE_API_KEY' name.
+Now call 'get_recipe_info' to get recipe information by providing recipe id and if you don't provide id then you will get a random recipe, 'get_recipe_ingredients' to get a food recipe ingredients by proving ingredients, 'get_recipe_joke' to get a recipe joke.